-The Whaley House: San Diego, California
+Whaley House: San Diego, California

 Built in 1856, the Whaley House was once home to the Whaley family, as well as a granary and San Diego’s first commercial theater.
 Today it is a California historic landmark and a must-see for ghost seekers.
-The ghost sightings at the Whaley House go way back; Thomas Whaley and his youngest daughter Lillian were both said to have frequently heard the steps of "Yankee Jim,” a man executed on the property before the house was built.
+The ghost sightings at the Whaley House go way back—Thomas Whaley and his youngest daughter Lillian were said to have frequently heard the steps of "Yankee Jim," who was a man executed on the property before the house was built.
 After the last member of the Whaley family died and the home was turned into a museum, three members of the Whaley family remained behind and frequently appear to guides and visitors.
 Even TV personality Regis Philbin reported seeing the ghost of Anna Whaley during his visit.

-Once you’ve had your fill of ghosts, Old Town San Diego is a great place to explore with restaurants, shopping and the Old Town San Diego State Historic Park.
+Once you’ve had your fill of ghosts, Old Town San Diego is a great place to explore with restaurants, shopping, and the Old Town San Diego State Historic Park.
 If you want to see it all, the city offers a two-hour trolley tour that will show you the sites while teaching you the history of the area.
-Stay at the Old Town Inn, conveniently located across the street from Old Town's transit center.
+If you're looking for a place to stay, consider the Old Town Inn, which is conveniently located across the street from Old Town's transit center.

 Eastern State Penitentiary: Philadelphia, Pennsylvania

-Opened in 1829, Eastern State Penitentiary was the most expensive building in America and famous for its sprawling layout.
+Opened in 1829, Eastern State Penitentiary was the most expensive building in America at the time and famous for its sprawling layout.
 The first ghosts were reported by inmates and officers in the 1940s, and have been seen by historians and tourists ever since—dozens of paranormal investigation teams study the site each year working to capture evidence of ghosts.
 The 11-acre abandoned prison is now home to "Terror Behind the Walls," a small ghost-themed attraction that is designed to thrill.

 Avalon: Santa Catalina Island, California

-If you do choose to stay for a night or two, Catalina Island has tons of activities for every traveler.
-Try hiking the trail from the Catalina Conservancy up to... the summit of Mt.
-Orizaba.
+If you choose to stay for a night or two, Catalina Island has tons of activities for every traveler.
+Try hiking the trail from the Catalina Conservancy up to the summit of Mount Orizaba.
 You’ll get to see the native plants in the conservancy and beautiful views of the whole island in one venture.
-For the less adventurous, there are multiple spas, beaches and shops that are a relaxing way to pass the time.
+For the less adventurous, there are multiple spas, beaches, and shops that are a relaxing way to pass the time.

 Lafitte's Blacksmith Shop and Bar: New Orleans, Louisiana

 If you can, be sure to plan for a few days stay in New Orleans once you’ve been thoroughly spooked by its ghosts.
 The city is famous for its food.
 It is worth your time to sit down for a bowl of gumbo at the Commander's Palace or grab a beignet at Café Du Monde, a New Orleans staple since 1862.

 The Stanley Hotel: Estes Park, Colorado

-The setting and inspiration for The Shining, the Stanley Hotel, stands today as an operating hotel with, according to the employees, "only happy ghosts."
-Storied novelist Stephen King was inspired to write the book that the movie The Shining was later based off of after a one-night stay.
-He slept in room 217 where the ghost of a housekeeper who was electrocuted there in 1911 supposedly lurks.
-The deceased founders of the hotel, Freeman and Flora Stanley, are also said to prowl the grounds; running operations as per usual and frequently appearing to guests and staff.
+The setting and inspiration for "The Shining," the Stanley Hotel, stands today as an operating hotel with, according to the employees, "only happy ghosts."
+Storied novelist Stephen King was inspired to write the book that the movie was later based on after a one-night stay here.
+He slept in room 217, where the ghost of a housekeeper who was electrocuted there in 1911 supposedly lurks.
+The deceased founders of the hotel, Freeman and Flora Stanley, are also said to prowl the grounds, running operations as per usual and frequently appearing to guests and staff.

-For those not wanting to spend their nights even with "happy ghosts," the town has many other lodging options, including campgrounds and... home rentals.
+For those not wanting to spend their nights even with "happy ghosts," the town has many other lodging options, including campgrounds and home rentals.
 A two-hour drive from Denver, Estes Park offers every activity an outdoor enthusiast could ask for, from wildlife watching to hiking and biking, and even golf for the adventurer in need of a day off.

 Fort Mifflin: Philadelphia, Pennsylvania

 Fort Mifflin is a national historic landmark and one of the few remaining battlefields from the Revolutionary War.
-It was also used as a prison for captured confederate soldiers and union deserters during the Civil War.
+It was also used as a prison for captured Confederate soldiers and Unio deserters during the Civil War.
 Today it is a tourist site and hot spot for paranormal investigations.
 The ghosts of soldiers and prisoners killed during the wars are said to roam the fields along with a particularly vocal spirit dubbed "the screaming woman."
-She is frequently heard howling into the night in eternal grief and regret for the daughter she disowned after she took up with an officer, and who later died of dysentery at the site.
+She is frequently heard howling into the night in eternal grief and regret over the daughter she disowned after she took up with an officer, and who later died of dysentery at the site.

 Robert the Doll: Key West, Florida

 According to family legend, Gene would wake up screaming in bed in the middle of the night with all of the furniture in his room overturned.
-According to Gene it was all Robert.
-The doll was moved to the attic as Gene grew up, and was left behind after the Otto family moved out.
-Later tenants reported hearing footsteps in the attic and objects moving around rooms when their backs were turned.
+According to Gene, it was all Robert.
+The doll was moved to the attic as Gene grew up and was left behind after the Otto family moved out.
+Later tenants reported hearing footsteps in the attic and objects moving around in rooms when their backs were turned.

 Key West is the southernmost island in the Florida Keys and is a great October destination for those who aren't ready to give up warm summer-like temperatures quite yet.
 A hot tourist destination, Key West has its own airport 10 minutes from the downtown area and is accessible by car via the Overseas Highway.
-It take roughly three hours to drive from Miami to downtown Key West.
+It takes roughly three hours to drive from Miami to downtown Key West.

-The Myrtles Plantation: St. Francisville, Louisiana
+Myrtles Plantation: St. Francisville, Louisiana

-The Plantation offers mystery tours on Friday and Saturday evenings.
+The plantation offers mystery tours on Friday and Saturday evenings.
 Reservations are strongly recommended as space is limited and the tours are popular.
-You can also take a private mystery tour for a $200 flat rate.
-If you want more time to try and get a shot of Chloe, the Plantation is an operating bed and breakfast.
-Stay in the General David Bradford suite for a true taste of history.Continue to 9 of 10 below.
+You can also take a private mystery tour.
+If you want more time to try and get a shot of Chloe, the plantation is an operating bed and breakfast.
+Stay in the General David Bradford suite for a true taste of history.

 Wood Island Lighthouse: Biddeford, Maine

 The eight acres that the haunted Wood Island Lighthouse sits on was purchased in 1808 by the U.S. government to guide fishermen in and out of Winter Harbor.
-Its haunted history begins in 1896, when the lone resident of the island killed his tenant and then himself.
-The spirits of the two men still haunt the island according to local lore, and draw many a paranormal investigator.
+Its haunted history begins in 1896 when the lone resident of the island killed his tenant and then himself.
+The spirits of the two men still haunt the island according to local lore and draw many a paranormal investigator.

 Biddeford is a 25-minute drive from Portland, which is worth a visit if you have the time.
 Take a walk along the Eastern Promenade Trail for beautiful coastal views or browse the local produce at Portland's year-round farmers market.

 Moss Beach Distillery: Moss Beach, California

 The establishment’s most famous guest during its speakeasy days was "The Blue Lady."
 According to legend, she was a married woman who struck up an affair with the shady bar piano player who, once he found out about her husband, murdered her on the beach below the distillery.
 She lingers at the spot, playing tricks on visitors and staff at the restaurant.

 Moss Beach Distillery is located 35 minutes from San Francisco, between Half Moon Bay and Pacifica.
 It is a beautiful area, with endless beaches and forests to explore.
-If you’re staying in San Francisco, take a drive down the coast on Highway One – you won’t be able to take your eyes off the coastal views.